-The Versamune® nanotechnology platform is based on novel and structurally-specific synthetic and positively-charged lipids, that are capable of :
+The Versamune® nanotechnology platform is based on novel and structurally-specific synthetic and positively-charged lipids, that we believe are capable of:

-- Stimulation of the immunological pathway known as the type I interferon pathway, a critical pathway utilized by the body to elicit CD8+ T-cell responses.
+2. Local stimulation of the immunological pathway known as the Type I Interferon Pathway within lymph nodes.
+This critical pathway is utilized by the body to elicit, activate and expand the CD8+ T-cell population.

 Versamune® works when administered in the presence of a disease or cancer-specific protein “antigen” to efficiently enable the immune system to internalize, process, and present the antigen to the T-cells.
 This process primes T-cells to effectively recognize each Versamune®-presented antigen.

 Activating and directing the immune system to unleash a powerful and targeted attack against cancer cells with cationic lipids – a novel approach to effective immunotherapy